apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/Metrics.md

 FsVolume
 --------

 Per-volume metrics contain Datanode Volume IO related statistics.
 Per-volume metrics are off by default.
-They can be enbabled by setting `dfs.datanode.fileio.events.class` to **org.apache.hadoop.hdfs.server.datanode.ProfilingFileIoEvents**, but enabling per-volume metrics may have a performance impact.
+They can be enbabled by setting `dfs.datanode.enable.fileio.profiling` to **true**, but enabling per-volume metrics may have a performance impact.
 Each metrics record contains tags such as Hostname as additional information along with metrics.

 | Name | Description |
 |:---- |:---- |